 When will it be legal for me to drive after drinking?

 Since the legal driving limit is a BAC of 0.08, you will not have to wait as long compared to those waiting for their BAC to reach zero.

 But how long exactly do you have to wait?
 To find out, subtract 0.08 from your calculated BAC.
 Then, divide that number by 0.015.

 The result is the approximate amount of time you must wait to have a BAC of 0.08.
 Since all these numbers are approximations, I strongly advise you to wait another hour or so, to make sure your BAC actually falls BELOW 0.08.

-Keep in mind that just becuase a BAC of 0.08 is legal, it's not garaunteed safe.
+Keep in mind that just because a BAC of 0.08 is legal, it’s not guaranteed safe.
 Studies have shown impairment begins when the BAC can be as low as 0.02—after just one drink.